d8sychain/docker-mediawiki/README.md

 *I am considering this docker as beta for the time being.
 MediaWiki itself is fully functional and able to be used in a production environment, however, I have not tested / used all the extensions that are included with the core MediaWiki repository, meaning, some of the extensions may require additional libraries and/or additional configurations to function.
 See the documentation for a particular extension.*

-Docker container for [MediaWiki](https://www.mediawiki.org) running under [Nginx](https://www.nginx.com) and [PHP-FPM](https://php-fpm.org/) with [Parsoid](https://www.mediawiki.org/wiki/Parsoid) service.
+Docker container for [MediaWiki](https://www.mediawiki.org) running on Alpine, with [Nginx](https://www.nginx.com), [PHP-FPM](https://php-fpm.org), [MediaWiki Parsoid](https://www.mediawiki.org/wiki/Parsoid) service, a CLI menu to simplify managing extensions, backups, and database updates, and *optional* [MariaDB](https://www.mariadb.org).

-Based on LinuxServer.io custom base image [lsiobase/nginx:3.10](https://hub.docker.com/r/lsiobase/nginx/tags?page=1&name=3.10) built with Alpine linux, nginx and S6 overlay.
+Based on LinuxServer.io custom base image [lsiobase/nginx:3.11](https://hub.docker.com/r/lsiobase/nginx/tags?page=1&name=3.10) built with Alpine, NGINX and S6 Overlay.

 Packaged with the WYSIWYG [VisualEditor](https://www.mediawiki.org/wiki/VisualEditor) extension and its dependent [Parsoid](https://www.mediawiki.org/wiki/Parsoid) service along with other extensions.

-This container is running 4 master processes (Nginx, PHP-FPM, Parsoid, Cron), each running their own child processes, supervised by [S6-overlay](https://github.com/just-containers/s6-overlay).
+This container is running 4 master processes: Nginx, PHP-FPM, Parsoid, Cron (5 if using optional MariaDB), each running their own child processes, supervised by [S6-overlay](https://github.com/just-containers/s6-overlay).

 For a basic understanding of docker please refer to the official [documentation](https://docs.docker.com/).